-RSS has an abundant presence across the nook and corner of India with an array of affiliates working in line with its RSS agenda - to take India from Hinduaisation to Hindutvisation.
-Being governmentally facilitated by the BJP government RSS has been proliferating its motto with ease and comfort.
-RSS has been maintaining an effective foothold in America, the UK, Canada, and elsewhere with the help of so-called NGOs, and charity organisations.
-Said organisations are being run by RSS ideologues.
+The RSS has an abundant presence across the nook and corner of India with an array of affiliates working in line with its RSS agenda - to take India away from Nehru's secularism to Nathuram Godse's Hindutva.
+Being facilitated by the BJP government, the RSS has been proliferating its motto with ease and comfort.
+The RSS has been maintaining an effective foothold in America, the UK, Canada, and elsewhere with the help of so-called NGOs and charity organisations.
+Said organisations are being run by the RSS ideologues.
 They have both stated and unstated (covert) objectives.
-In the case of the latter funds are funnelled to Sangh Parivar outfits toeing the line of RSS back in India.
+The funds from foreign RSS chapters are funnelled to Sangh Parivar outfits toeing the line of RSS back in India.

-An endeavour has been made to unearth the fundraising and financial flow of Organisations for RSS-promoted Sangh Parivar outfits involved in Hindutvization in India.
+An endeavour has been made to unearth the fundraising and financial flow of Organisations for RSS-promoted Sangh Parivar outfits involved in Hinduisation in India.
 On 27 November 2022, the Global Hindu Heritage Foundation organised a fundraising concert in the USA.
 In its flyer, it inter alia stated to use the money for 'Ghar Wapsi' demolition of Churches in Tripura, etc in India.
-Besides fundraising and funds funnelling to Sangh Parivar, outfits US-based entities are found involved in lobbying in America for India in line with RSS-dictated BJP government policies.
+Besides fundraising and funds funnelling to Sangh Parivar outfits the US-based entities are also found involved in lobbying in America for India in line with RSS-dictated BJP government policies.

-Table: 7 Names of Rastriya Swayamsevak Sangh (RSS)-compliant outfits based abroad
+Table: 7 Names of Rastriya Swayamsevak Sangh (RSS) - Affiliated Outfits Based Abroad

-Sr Outfit Name Host Country 1.
-India Development and Relief Fund (IDRF) Maryland USA 2.
-Hindu Swayamsevak Sangh (HSS) USA, UK, Australia, Kenya, Nepal, Liberia

-3. Ekal Vidyalaya Foundation (EVF) USA, Australia 4.
-Infinity Foundation (IF) New Jersey, USA 5.
-Sewa International (SI) Houston, USA 6.
-Hindu American Foundation (HAF) Washington, USA 7.
-Vishwa Hindu Parishad America (VHPA) Illinois, United States 8.
-Uberoi Foundation (UF) Colorado, USA 10.
-Aggarwal Family Foundation (AFF) Los Angeles, USA 9.
-Bhutada Family Foundation (BFF) Texas, USA 11.
-Global Hindu Heritage Foundation (GHHF) Texas, USA
+Sr. Outfit Name Host Country 1.
+India Development and Relief Fund (IDRF) Maryland, US 2.
+Hindu Swayamsevak Sangh (HSS) US, UK, Australia, Kenya, Nepal, & Liberia 3.
+Ekal Vidyalaya Foundation (EVF) US & Australia 4.
+Infinity Foundation (IF) New Jersey, US 5.
+Sewa International (SI) Houston, US 6.
+Hindu American Foundation (HAF) Washington, US 7.
+Vishwa Hindu Parishad America (VHPA) Illinois, US 8.
+Uberoi Foundation (UF) Colorado, US 10.
+Aggarwal Family Foundation (AFF) Los Angeles, US 9.
+Bhutada Family Foundation (BFF) Texas, US 11.
+Global Hindu Heritage Foundation (GHHF) Texas, US

-Tab le: 8

-Details of donations received by Sangh Parivar Outfits
+Table: 8 Details of Donations Received by Sangh Parivar Outfits

-Sr Donor Amount To Whom Remarks Name Donated 1 US Federal Funds \$51,872 Infinity Foundatio n Received the amount in the wake of the COVID-19 pandemic as per SBA 2 US-based charity \$1.9m Infinity Foundatio n The amount received between 2001-12 3 US-based charity \$3.3m Sewa Int'l The amount received between 2001-12 4 Fulshear (Houston) based outfit \$150,621 Sewa Int'l Amount received in the name of so-called relief works 5 Lion's share of US Federal Funds \$378,064 Hindu American Foundatio n The amount received for the Paycheck Protection Program in 2019-20
+Sr. Donor Name Amount Donated To Whom Remarks 1 US federal \$51,872 Infinity Received the amount in the funds Foundation wake of the Covid-19 pandemic as per SBA.12 2 US-based \$1.9 Infinity The amount received between charity million Foundation 2001 & 2012.
+3 US-based \$3.3 Sewa The amount received between charity million International 2001 & 2012.

-&lt;sup>12 United States' Small Business Administration (SBA) - a federal agency that helps small business owners and entrepreneurs.
+12 United States Small Business Administration (SBA) - a federal agency that helps small business owners and entrepreneurs.